Away With The Steiners

 An early breakfast with the lower bunk still folded down to a bed in our AC First Class (1A) cabin on board the Mumbai Mail.

-Railway Stations in Kolkata and Mumbai
+Navigating Stations: Kolkata and Mumbai

 The ever-busy Howrah Junction (HWH) railway station in Kolkata.

-Departing Kolkata
+Departing from Kolkata

 The Premium Lounge and air-conditioned Executive Lounges at the railway stations in India are the best option to wait to board.